High Impact Model Drawing Exercises for Fashion Illustration

 Today I want to talk to you about one of my most high Impact Model Drawing Exercises for Fashion Illustration.
 REMEMBER: when you subscribe for my newsletter, you’ll get a welcome packet that includes a model drawing tutorial!

-The first weeks of teaching model drawing a group are always based on my own most influential teacher of all time, because it was such an awakening for me in so many ways.
+The first weeks of teaching model drawing to a group or individual are always based on my own most influential teacher of all time, because it was such an awakening for me in so many ways.

 Even today, 3 decades later, I’m still excited and invigorated by the memory of having my eyes and attitudes opened up in such an exhilarating way.